 List of collaborators: Michel Goemans, Patrick Jaillet, Dimitris Bertsimas, Georgia Perakis, Naveen Garg, Amitabha Tripathi, Martin Demaine, Kristen LeFevre, Atul Prakash, Maxime Cohen, John Silberholz, Iain Dunning, Joel Tay, Jeremy Kalas, Nishita Agarwal, Thulasi J Rangan.

-I will join as an assistant professor in the Industrial & Systems Engineering department of Georgia Institute of Technology, starting Fall 2018!
+I will join as an assistant professor in the Industrial & Systems Engineering department of Georgia Institute of Technology, starting Fall 2018.
 I am happy to talk with enthusiastic prospective graduate students interested in Operations Research, Algorithms Combinatorics and Optimization or the Machine Learning PhD programs at Georgia Tech.
 I can be contacted via email (swatig at alum dot mit dot edu).